Aliases for CDCA8 Gene

 GeneCards Summary for CDCA8 Gene

 CDCA8 (Cell Division Cycle Associated 8) is a Protein Coding gene.
 Diseases associated with CDCA8 include Embryoma and Cholestasis, Intrahepatic, Of Pregnancy, 1 and Polyposis Syndrome, Hereditary Mixed, 1.
-Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
+Among its related pathways are Metabolism of proteins and Mitotic Metaphase and Anaphase.

 UniProtKB/Swiss-Prot Summary for CDCA8 Gene

 Component of the chromosomal passenger complex (CPC), a complex that acts as a key regulator of mitosis.
 The CPC complex has essential functions at the centromere in ensuring correct chromosome alignment and segregation and is required for chromatin-induced microtubule stabilization and spindle assembly.
-In the complex, it may be required to direct the CPC to centromeric DNA.
 Major effector of the TTK kinase in the control of attachment-error-correction and chromosome alignment.